Many times people ask me, what’s a day like for you? A day in the life of an in-home daycare provider may look different than you think.

 When each child comes in, I open the door for them and their parents and greet them with “good morning” or something like that.
 I am a morning person for sure and I am cheerful mostly every day.

-When the child comes in, they find their foot with their name on it in the check-in center and chose an envelope to display it in for the day.
+When the child comes in, they find their foot with their name on it in the check-in center and choose an envelope to display it in for the day.

 For the next hour and a half, kids come every few minutes, so we watch out the window for the next one to come while we visit in the living room until they are all here.

-Around 8:00 I start breakfast for the kids.
-This could consist of oatmeal, cold cereal, pancakes, muffins, or toast and some fruit and a cup of milk.
-I make the pancakes and muffins in bulk and freeze them so many days just have to thaw something from the freezer, but if it’s time to make more, I usually start as soon as the first child arrives.
+Around 8:00, I start breakfast for the kids.
+This could consist of oatmeal, cold cereal, pancakes, muffins, or toast, some fruit, and a cup of milk.
+I make the pancakes and muffins in bulk and freeze them, so many days just have to thaw something from the freezer, but if it’s time to make more, I usually start as soon as the first child arrives.

-He LOVES to “hatch” eggs and other helpful chores with the cooking, so we enjoy that together too.
-Once the breakfast is cooked and the fruit is cut up and prepared and the milk is poured into cups, I get out all the dishes needed for the meal and set them in the table and pour myself a glass of water to drink.
+He LOVES to “hatch” eggs and do other helpful chores with the cooking, so we enjoy that together too.
+Once the breakfast is cooked and the fruit is cut up and prepared, and the milk is poured into cups, I get out all the dishes needed for the meal and set them on the table, and pour myself a glass of water to drink.
 Staying hydrated is a super important part of the day in the life of in-home daycare.

 Home daycare

-I cool all 12 loaves, slice it, and put it in the freezer so when I need a loaf of bread, it’s ready to go.
-Then I serve sandwiches, toast, warm honey butter bread, and many other meals using my homemade bread and I don’t have time to whip up a batch every time I need it.
+I cool all 12 loaves, slice them, and put them in the freezer so when I need a loaf of bread, it’s ready to go.
+Then I serve sandwiches, toast, warm honey butter bread, and many other meals using my homemade bread, and I don’t have time to whip up a batch every time I need it.
 I just make a lot once every few weeks.

 During breakfast, we talk about whatever the kids want to talk about.
 Meal times are the BEST conversation times of the day.
 I love eating with the kids because I feel like it helps us get to know each other better.
 I hear all kinds of stories when we are hanging out at the table.
 It’s wonderful.